Welcome to Scouting!

 Costs of Scouting

 Generally, a family should budget about $250 to get a Scout started, but this is broken into a few parts and does not need to be paid all at once.
-Each unit has their own fundraisers to help Scouts fund their year so most costs become perpetually covered as the family stays involved.
-Some financial assistance is available for qualified families.
+Each unit has its own fundraisers to help Scouts fund their year so most costs become perpetually covered as the family stays involved.
+Financial assistance is available to families that need assistance joining Scouting.

 The Cost of Scouting breaks down as follows: